 You already have a kiosk service company.
 You have experience installing, repairing, upgrading, and maintaining kiosks and adjacent products.
 You’re doing well, making a profit – but if your service company only works with kiosks, you’re leaving money on the table.

 If you’re looking to expand your kiosk service company, you should consider servicing store fixtures.
-Here are the top three reasons you should supplement your kiosk business with retail fixturing:
+Here are the top five reasons you should supplement your kiosk business with retail fixturing:

 The Retail Fixture Industry is Growing and Lucrative